jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 The headings throughout the text are written as an outline, intended to be readable on their own, as a summary of the text.
-This makes it easy to quickly skim through tables of contents and chapter texts to take in an overview.
+This makes it easy to take in an overview by quickly skimming tables of contents and chapter texts.

 ### Skim the narrative